Reading Materials Development Workshop

 An identical in-person workshop was held at UW-Madison (April 13-15) with 28 instructors, representing 8 languages (Burmese, Filipino, Hmong, Khmer, Indonesian, Lao, Thai, & Vietnamese) and 13 US institutions: (ASU, UCLA, UCSD, Columbia, Clarkson, Cornell, Hawaii, U., Johns Hopkins, U. Michigan, National U. Laos, NIU, Ohio U. U. Wisconsin-Madison).

-The workshops were led by trainer Stephen L. Tschudi of the University of Hawai‘i,. formerly a Specialist for Language Education Technology at the Center for Language & Technology (CLT).
+Stephen L. Tschudi was formerly a Specialist for Language Education Technology at the Center for Language & Technology (CLT).
 Stephen has taught Chinese language at UH and was a past recipient of an Excellence in Teaching Award from the Hawaiʻi Association of Language Teachers (HALT).
 He has designed and delivered teacher development courses and workshops focusing on various aspects of online teaching and learning.
 Recently, Stephen has made significant contributions to two national programs in relation to intercultural communication and project-based language learning at the U Hawaii, National Foreign Language Resource Center.

 SEALC Reading Materials Workshop participants and observers at Chulalongkorn University, Bangkok.